Guide to the Hans Horst Meyer papers, 1831-1943, 2004 and undated

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-Black-and-white photographs of Dr. Meyer in Vienna and Berlin, and of Meyer's family and colleagues, including two signed photographs of Harvey Cushing.
-Also includes a photograph of the presentation of a portrait of Meyer to Duke University by his grandson, J. Horst Meyer, circa 2004.
-Arranged in chronological order.
+Black-and-white photographs of Hans Horst Meyer in Vienna and Berlin, and of his family and colleagues, including two signed photographs of Harvey Cushing.
+Also includes a photograph of the presentation of a portrait of Meyer to Duke University by his grandson, Horst Meyer, circa 2004.
+Items are arranged in chronological order.
+Other photographs of Meyer's son, Arthur, and grandson Horst can be found in the series containing Dr. Arthur Meyer's memorabilia.

 Cushing is posed while drawing with a pen.